Learning Hub

 Lean Manufacturing

-Lean manufacturing is a systematic production method focusing on minimising waste without compromising productivity.
+Lean manufacturing is a systematic production method focusing on minimizing waste without compromising productivity.
 With the growing interest in Industry 4.0 practices, more manufacturers are using lean manufacturing principles to eliminate waste, optimise processes, cut costs, increase innovation, and improve product quality.